WinVector/rquery/README.md

 -   Direct set difference, anti-join.
 -   Division.

-One of the prinples of `rquery` is to prefer expressive nodes, and not depend on complicated in-node expressions.
+One of the principles of `rquery` is to prefer expressive nodes, and not depend on complicated in-node expressions.

 A great benefit of Codd's relational algebra is it gives one concepts to decompose complex data transformations into sequences of simpler transformations.